MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/set-up-phone-system-voicemail.md

 ## <a name="phone-system-with-on-premises-environments"></a>Sistema de Telefonia com ambientes locais

-As seguintes informações são sobre como configurar a caixa postal do Sistema de Telefonia para funcionar com ambientes de Planos de Chamada locais.
+As seguintes informações são sobre como configurar a caixa postal de nuvem para funcionar com ambientes de chamar planejar locais.

 1. Se o recurso de sistema telefônico não está incluído no seu plano, você pode precisar adquirir licenças de complemento do **Sistema telefônico** .
 Você também precisará comprar uma licença do Exchange Online.
 Consulte [Licenciamento de complemento de equipes da Microsoft](teams-add-on-licensing/microsoft-teams-add-on-licensing.md).

 2. [Atribuir ou remover licenças para o Office 365 para empresas](http://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc), as [equipes da Microsoft atribuir licenças](assign-teams-licenses.md)e as licenças do Exchange Online para as pessoas na sua empresa.

-3. Siga as instruções na seção **habilitar usuários para serviços de correio de voz e voz de sistema telefônico** a [Configurar Skype for Business Edition do conector de nuvem guia](https://technet.microsoft.com/library/mt605228.aspx).
+3. Siga as instruções na seção **habilitar usuários para serviços de caixa postal e voz do sistema telefônico** a [Configurar Skype for Business Edition do conector de nuvem guia](https://technet.microsoft.com/library/mt605228.aspx).

 4. Support for voicemail transcription has been added as of March 2017 and is enabled by default for all organizations and users.
 You can disable transcription for your organization by using Windows PowerShell and following the steps below.